ibm-cloud-docs/account/acct-getstart-tutorial.md

 A federated ID is an ID within a company's domain that is registered with {{site.data.keyword.IBM_notm}} so that the domain and user credentials can be used to access {{site.data.keyword.IBM_notm}} web applications.
 You can sign up for {{site.data.keyword.Bluemix_notm}} with a federated ID only if your company is already registered with {{site.data.keyword.IBM_notm}}.
 Registering a company's domain with {{site.data.keyword.IBM_notm}} enables users to log in to {{site.data.keyword.IBM_notm}} products and services by using their existing company user credentials.
 Authentication is then handled by your company's identity provider through single sign-on (SSO).

 {{site.data.keyword.IBM_notm}} uses the Security Assertion Markup Language 2.0 (SAML 2.0) for this identity federation.
 SAML 2.0 is a standard version for exchanging authentication data between security domains.
-It's an XML-based protocol that uses a security token that contains assertions to pass information between the organizations "Identity Provider", and the "{{site.data.keyword.IBM_notm}} Rely Party (RP)", otherwise known as the Service Provider.
+It's an XML-based protocol that uses a security token that contains assertions to pass information between the organizations Identity Provider, and the {{site.data.keyword.IBM_notm}} Rely Party (RP), otherwise known as the Service Provider.

 For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide](https://ibm.box.com/v/IBMid-Federation-Guide){: external}.
 An {{site.data.keyword.IBM_notm}} sponsor, such as an offering advocate or client advocate, is required when you request to register federated IDs.